MadsGolding/PaddleOCR/doc/doc_en/whl_en.md

 im_show.save('result.jpg')
 ```

-Output will be a list, each item contains bounding box, text and recognition confidence
+Output will be generated as a list, each item contains bounding box, text and recognition confidence
 ```bash
 [[[442.0, 173.0], [1169.0, 173.0], [1169.0, 225.0], [442.0, 225.0]], ['ACKNOWLEDGEMENTS', 0.99283075]]
 [[[393.0, 340.0], [1207.0, 342.0], [1207.0, 389.0], [393.0, 387.0]], ['We would like to thank all the designers and', 0.9357758]]